Sania Sultana Liza

-Biography
+Sania Sultana Liza is a Bangladeshi singer.
+Her songs have been featured in different albums and films.
+She was the winner of the musical reality show Close Up-1 at NTV in 2008.
+She served as the chief judge in the reality show, RTV's Young Star Season 2, 2023 themed Gola Chhere Gao.She also served as a chief judge on the children's music reality show RTV's Little Star 2025, themed Agamir Konthoshor.

+Background and career

-Liza took up singing lessons at the age of seven, her first teacher was M A Hye who taught her the basics.
-Afterwards Liza learned lessons from Anwar Hossain Anu, a teacher of Mymensingh Shilpakala Academy.
-This learned man taught her classical and modern songs.
-Her participation in the media started in 2004 through performing in the Notun Kuri Competition at Bangladesh Television.
+Liza took up singing lessons at the age of seven; her first teacher was M.A.
+Hye, who taught her the basics.
+Afterward, she learned lessons from Anwar Hossain Anu, a teacher of Mymensingh Shilpakala Academy.
+He taught her classical and modern songs.
+Her participation in the media started in 2004 through performing in the Notun Kuri competition at Bangladesh Television.

-She passed SSC in 2008 from Gouripur Pilot Girls High School from commerce group.
+She passed SSC in 2008 from Gouripur Pilot Girls High School from the commerce group.
 She passed HSC in 2010 from Shahid Syed Nazrul Islam College, Mymensingh.
 She completed her BBA from Daffodil International University in 2015.

 Liza participated in music and sports at high school and during brief periods at college in Mymensingh and later around the world.
-In 2004, she achieved the position of "Runner-Up" in Badminton of Jatiyo Shishu Kriya Protijogita based on age.
-She was the "Champion" in Badminton based on age of Jatiyo Shishu Kriya Protijogita in greater Mymensingh district for 06 years (2005-2010).
-She also got "Silver Medal" in Hamdth – Nath competition based on age which is arranged by Islamic Foundation Bangladesh in 2006.
-She has received the "Gold Medal" in the National Music Competition and Jatiyo Shishu Polli Geeti Competition in 2006.
+In 2004, she achieved the position of "runner-up" in badminton of Jatiyo Shishu Kriya Protijogita based on age.
+She was the "champion" in badminton based on the age of Jatiyo Shishu Kriya Protijogita in the greater Mymensingh district for six years (2005–2010).
+She also got "silver medal" in Hamdth – Nath competition based on age which is arranged by Islamic Foundation Bangladesh in 2006.
+She received the "gold medal" in the National Music Competition and Jatiyo Shishu Polli Geeti Competition in 2006.

 Close Up-1

-In 2008, the third talent hunt organised by Closeup1 was held.
+In 2008, the third talent hunt organized by Closeup1 was held.
 The contest began in June and around 86,000 contestants were selected in the primary rounds from all over the country.
-From them 541 got the opportunity to take part in the main contest.
-At the third selection 115 were selected.
+From them, 541 got the opportunity to take part in the main contest.
+At the third selection, 115 were selected.
 From the 115, 42 were singled out.
-From 42 only the top 16 were chosen.
+Out of 42, only the top 16 were chosen.
 Liza was the winner of Close Up-1.